grafana/agent/docs/sources/flow/config-language/_index.md

 ## Tooling

-To help you write configuration files in River, the following tools are available:
+You can use one or all of the following tools to help you write configuration files in River.

 * Experimental editor support for
   * [vim](https://github.com/rfratto/vim-river)